antistereov/singularity-core/README.md

 - **POST /user/2fa/recovery**: Recovers the user's account using a recovery code.
 - **POST /user/2fa/verify-step-up**: If 2FA is enabled, this endpoint is used to set a new step-up token that enables critical changes to the user account, e.g., changing the password.
 - **GET /user/2fa/step-up-status**: Gets the status of the step-up needed for critical changes to the user account.
 Is true if 2FA is disabled.
+- **POST /user/2fa/disable**: Disables two-factor authentication for the user.

 ## Technologies Used